 Karma is the world.
 Karma is work.
 Karma is play.
-Karma is awesome WiFi wrapped up in a little box that fits nicely in my backpack.
+Karma is incredible WiFi wrapped up in a little box that fits nicely in my backpack.
 My Karma is for when I am on the road and a client calls saying that we have just crushed this year’s attendance goals and my team needs to start looking for overflow hotels… NOW.
 Karma is or for when the conference center WiFi crashes and you have 50 people waiting in line.
 Karma is for when the coffee shop has crappy slow WiFi because 400 hipsters are all trying to connect while sipping Mocha-Soy-Double-Pump-No-Whip-Triple-Foam-Extra-Hot-Lattes.

 But why this device?
-Why not get something similar from AT&T, Verizon or WeRobEmMonthly?
-The reason is that Karma is pre-paid and the data doesn’t expire.
-I pay up front.
+Why not get something similar from AT&T, Verizon, or WeRobEmMonthly?
+The reason is that Karma is pre-paid, and the data doesn’t expire.
+I pay upfront.
 Simple….
 Let’s say I order 4 gigabytes of data… I am set until the 4 gigabytes runs out.
-To give you an example, I bought a few gigabytes in June and I am still using it (I use it when I need it so your results may vary you data hound).
+To give you an example, I bought a few gigabytes in June, and I am still using it (I use it when I need it, so your results may vary you data hound).

-A bonus is that Karma supports up to 8 connections at one time so if you are sitting with a co-worker, client, or friend everyone can get online and feel the bliss of knowing that you have your interwebs right there at your fingertips.
+A bonus is that Karma supports up to 8 connections at one time, so if you are sitting with a co-worker, client, or friend, everyone can get online and feel the bliss of knowing that you have your interwebs right there at your fingertips.
 Karmic bliss.

 Price and Tech Specs